Who we are

-The perception that cardiomyopathy is rare is wrong.
+Cardiomyopathy is not rare.
 At least 1 in 500 people have cardiomyopathy.
-Cardiomyopathy is a common cause of sudden cardiac arrest in under 35 year olds.
+Cardiomyopathy is sadly the most common cause of sudden cardiac arrest in under 35 year olds.

 Cardiomyopathy is a disease of the heart muscle that affects people of all ages and is mostly inherited.
 It is not curable and can be serious, but when diagnosed and treated successfully, most of those affected go on to lead long and full lives.